St Monica's College: Principals

 Between 1965 and 1989 the schools principals were all members of a Catholic order of nuns known as the Sisters of the Good Samaritan or S.G.S.
 In 1990 a lay principal was appointed for the first time.

 Principal's Dinner

 The school holds an annual Principal's Dinner about halfway through the school year, a celebration and gathering for students, their parents (or guardians), and staff.
 The school has received criticism for insisting that students with a deceased or unavailable parent may not use their tickets for a sibling or other member of their support network.

 Facilities

 The College utilises a wide range of modern facilities across two main campuses.

 Davisson Street Campus

 This is the senior campus and administration centre for the College.
-It also counts with an IT centre, science labs, visual and performing arts facilities, a library, chapel, gymnasium, and sports fields, among other facilities.
+It also includes an IT centre, science labs, visual and performing arts facilities, a library, chapel, gymnasium, and sports fields, among other facilities.